bingalls/dynamovie/README.md

 * `python3 -m virtualenv venv`
 * `pip3 check`
 * `pip3 install -r requirements.txt`
+* `ln -s venv ..` # for your IDE

 Mac & Linux users may clean up newlines for git:
 * `find venv -name RECORD|xargs dos2unix -`

 ## Run
-### Dynamodb Local
-* `bash api/scripts/startDynamo.sh`

-### Python ReST API Server
-* `cd dynamovie/`
+* `./start.sh`
+* Note that terminating start.sh with Control-C does not terminate API server nor database started in background
+* Edit api/dynamovie/settings.py before running in production!
+Settings are *not secure*

+## Testing
+This has only been tested on a desktop, with DynamoDB running on localhost.
+Robust static analysis has been applied, including
-* `source venv/bin/activate`
+* eslint
-* `cd dynamovie/api`
+* stylelint
-* `python3 manage.py runserver`
+* flake8

-### Vue.js Web Server
-* `cd dynamovie/web/`
+* pydocstyle
-* `quasar dev`
+* pylama

+However, this code needs unit and integration testing

 ## Road Map
-This is development code, not yet ready for production.
+This code is not fully polished for production.
 With community support, the following will be improved:

-* Font in select is too big
-* delete & update loses filter of data
 * Quasar is still a beta release
-* As few files have been changed, to make upgrade easier.
+* Fewest Quasar files were changed, to ease upgrades.
 For example, side menu is unchanged.
-* CORS is configured to allow all hosts
 * No TLS, nor authentication.
-Important for updates & deletes
+Updates & deletes should be restricted for a production release.
-* API's localhost setting in Index.vue should be moved to quasar.conf.js
+* API's host url setting in Index.vue should be moved to a file similar to quasar.conf.js
-* No tests have been written.
-Only tested with local DynamoDB
 * API can be richer: versioning, schema, graphql, etc
 * Pagination is currently client side, only.
 Server pagination is commented.
 * Studios & Genres come from a limited static list
-* Move to TypeScript, just like the next version
+* Move to TypeScript, just like the next version of Vue & Quasar
 * The table is too wide for mobile.
-Currently, no feasible solution
+Open to suggestions